 Careers to which this subject might be linked…

 History gives students the ability to construct arguments and communicate their findings in a coherent and persuasive way.
 It encourages students to think critically and analytically to solve problems and understand varying viewpoints.
-It develops independent research skills and the ability to use information to form opinions based on evidence.
+It develops independent research skills and the ability to use the information to form opinions based on evidence.
 These skills are transferable to many high-level careers within the civil service, law, journalism, teaching at all levels, publishing, media, advertising and politics, along with careers directly associated with History such as museum curators, heritage managers, researchers and tourism.